 Snorri Sturluson tells his story in Prose Edda's book "Gylfaginning."
 We meet Elli and the trickster god Loki, this time as the giant Utgarda-Loki (or Loki of the Outyards") and the castle ruler Útgarðr in Jötunheimr.

-One day, Thorvisited Utgard-Loki (also known as 'Skrymir'), the strongest and the most cunning of the giants, in his mighty Utgardr castle.
+One day, Thor visited Utgard-Loki (also known as 'Skrymir'), the strongest and the most cunning of the giants, in his mighty Utgardr castle.

-To test Thor's strength, Utgard-Loki challenged him to wrestle the old giantess Elli, rather than the strong men of Utgard-Loki's bodyguard.
+To test Thor's strength, Utgard-Loki challenged him to wrestle the old giantess Elli rather than the strong men of Utgard-Loki's bodyguard.

-Elli seemed to be the weakest of the nurses of Utgardr and Thor believed it’s an easy match to defeat her, so he accepted the challenge.
+Elli seemed to be the weakest of the nurses of Utgardr, and Thor believed it was an easy match to defeat her, so he accepted the challenge.
 Thor struggled long and hard to beat her, but surprisingly, the older woman stood fast.

 Thor, the brave god who could fight many giants, was almost defeated.
 Finally, she held him to drive him to the ground, and Thor fell to one knee.
 Then suddenly, Utgard-Loki ended the match and explained how meaningless it was to fight further with his people.

-"In the wrestling you contested with Old Age, who defeats everyone, despite their strength," Utgard-Loki said.
+"In the wrestling, you contested with Old-Age, who defeats everyone, despite their strength," Utgard-Loki said.

-"No one can defeat Elli, the personification of Old Age.
+"No one can defeat Elli, the personification of Old age.
 And now we must part, and it will be better if we do not meet again.